|

 Generally speaking, giving

-himself will likely end up in a weak dancing crowd.
-A request list
+songs himself will likely end up in a weak dancing crowd.
+A request

-and ages of people at the wedding.
-Most guests may just be picking
+types and ages of people at the wedding.
+Most guests may just be

-their favourite song and not necessarily everyone’s favourite song.
+picking their favourite song and not necessarily everyone's

 - If you are